DawnSaju/Challenge-3/README.md

 ### CodeBeans 1.0 - Challenge 3

+Importing Required Package.

 ```python
 import math
 ```

-Importing Required Package.
+Defining the function with 4 paramters.

 ```python
 def Function_1(x1, y1, x2, y2):
     return math.sqrt((x1-x2)**2 + (y1-y2)**2)
 ```

+Defining the Pillar_Coordinates function with 6 paramters.
+Defining a variable named as a and assigning the First function with 4 parameters.
+Defining a variable named as b and assigning the First function with 4 parameters.
-Defining the function with 4 paramters.
+Defining a variable named as c and assigning the First function with 4 parameters.
+Defining a varibale named as x and assigning (a + b + c) divided by 2.

 ```python
 def Pillar_Coordinates(x1, y1, x2, y2, x3, y3):